hzeesha/hzeesha/README.md

 ---
 ### 🤖 Western AI

-(In progress, Private Repository)
+(Private Repository)

-* Developing LSTM-based machine learning models in Python to analyze biosensor data for real-time, non-invasive glucose monitoring.
+* Developed machine learning models to analyze and process large datasets for real-time predictive analytics, ensuring data accuracy and reliability for decision-making.
-* Collaborating with a team to integrate predictive algorithms into a mobile app, ensuring seamless functionality and user-friendly design.
+* Integrated predictive algorithms into a mobile app with a focus on functionality and UX.
-* Refining AI models to improve accuracy and efficiency while adhering to medical industry standards.
+* Refined AI algorithms to maximize accuracy and efficiency, achieving an 88% accuracy score while ensuring compliance with medical industry standards.
 ---

 ## 🛠️ Technical Skills